chinasa056/Car_Dealership_API/feature.md

 </details>

 <details>
- break the process into steps and endpoints, saving state as I go, so that when I finally hit checkout/payment I'll only need `purchaseId + purchaseAmount` because everything else is already collected.
+ breaking the process into steps and endpoints, this isgoingtobe designed to save state as I go, so that when I finally hit checkout/payment I'll only need `purchaseId` because everything else is already collected.

  break it down clearly for **implementation planning**: